wri/module-gdpr_notice/README.md

 # module-gdpr_notice
 A Drupal 7 module to display a cookie notice for GDPR compliance.

-Future functionality might include admin options to update text and set colors and font.
+Future functionality could include admin options to update text and set colors and font.

 # Non-Drupal Sites
 To add the notice to a site manually, put the js file (cookie.notice.js) somewhere accessible and then include the following in the ```<head>``` section of your pages: